3 Simple Uses of the German Word Zu, Plus When to Avoid It

 Rather than meaning, “I want to sing,” this is grammatically incorrect, because modals already have the “to” built in.
 The correct way to say this would be, “Ich will singen.”

-I know, I know—this is a little confusing, especially in comparison to the infinitive clauses with zu that we discussed above.
+I know, I know—this is a little confusing, especially in comparison to the infinitive clauses with zu discussed above.
 Here’s a handy online worksheet where you can compare these two contexts further and practice applying zu the right way.

 With Indirect Objects

-Practice your zu usage and soon, you’ll know the difference between all its uses—and be that much closer to fluency!
+Practice your zu usage and soon you’ll know the difference between all its uses—and be that much closer to fluency!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)